Living As God’s People

 But the seed in the good soil, these are the ones who have heard the word in an honest and good heart, and hold it fast, and bear fruit with perseverance (Luke 8:15).

-The parable tells of two others which do not bear fruit, though there was, for a time, when the seed had germinated and grown.
-Those typified by the rocky soil are those who hear and receive the gospel but lack depth, believe for a time and in a time of testing fall away.
-Those typified by the seed among thorns hear the gospel but do not bear mature fruit because their love and concern for the things of this world impedes the work of the Holy Spirit in their lives.
-Those with an honest, pure and good heart, who keep God’s word through the trials of life, will bear fruit.
+This parable tells of two soils which do not bear fruit, though there was a period of time when the seed had germinated and grown.
+It is a parable about how the state of our heart impacts whether we bear fruit or not.
+People typified by the rocky soil have a shallow heart.
+They hear and receive the gospel, rejoice in God’s grace and kindness but lack depth.
+They believe for a time but in a time hardship or testing fall away.
+Those typified by the seed among thorns have a divided heart.
+They hear the gospel but do not bear mature fruit because their love and concern for the things of this world impedes the work of the Holy Spirit in their lives.
+It is those with an honest, pure and good heart, who keep God’s word through the trials of life, who will bear fruit.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control; against such things there is no law (Galatians 5:22,23).

-Putting off the old, putting on the new self and growing in Christ will be a life-long process as we, in faith, submit our will to God’s.
+Bearing fruit will mean putting off old habits and putting on the new.
+Growing in Christ will be an on-going, life-long process as we, in faith submit our will to God’s.

 As Paul instructs us: